slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Whenever you find yourself on the defensive and in trouble, the greatest danger is the impulse to overreact.'*

 <!--
+- In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.

 play to win, not hoping to make it, or why are you doing it? committed to win

 24. Use different strategies for different tasks.
 Attempt easy Tasks as if they were difficult, and difficult as if they were easy.
 In the one case that confidence may not fall asleep, in the other that it may not be dismayed. -- Balthasar Gracian